There are 10 main components of fitness, 5 are health related and are needed for day to day life. These components are:

 Psychological factors play a big part in the persons performance and training.
 Psychological factors are whats going on in your mind, the mental factors that help or prevent sports people to be in the right frame of mind to perform well.
 The brain is a complex thing and different people respond differently under certain circumstances.
 For example some people might perform better under pressure whereas others may crack.

-The main psychological factors that affect a sportsman or woman are:
+The main psychological factors that affect a sportsman or woman are:- Motivation

 Motivation is how determined you are and how much you want to play and improve in the sport.
 You need high motivation levels to want to achieve things and succeed.
 If your training sessions are tedious you will loose motivation and soon stop playing the sport.
 People are motivated by different things such as winning, getting fit, careers and money.
 Coaches, team mates and parents play a big part in encouraging you to do well and having a goal or a target is a good way to help stay motivated.